frocentric/wordpress/web/app/plugins/wpematico_professional/readme.txt

 * You will be notify when there is a new version then you can automatically upgrade from wordpress plugins page.

 == Changelog ==
+= 2.6 May 09, 2020 =
+* Added new feature to get the post Date from a custom tag in the feed items.
+* Removes hooks for extensions filters because now are in core settings.
+* Deleted images folder as are not used anymore.

 = 2.5 Mar 31, 2020 =
 * Added a new feature to parse and flip the paragraphs of each post content.
 * Improves a new Meta-Box to Custom Content Parsers with striping phrases features.